michaelabon/pivots-flash-cards/README.md

 # No spammers, please

+To spammers, I mean, recruiters:

+This tool does not grant any additional access.
+You need to be able to authenticate to use it.

+To Pivots:

 Please honor the original access controls and not share exported decks with anyone who does not have access themselves (so we're not precompiling a recruiting list for spammers or whatever).

 # Why?